Lockheed Martin F-35 Lightning II Canadian procurement: 2021

 In January 2021 Saab stated that if the Gripen E won the competition that it could be produced, assembled and maintained in Canada.
 The company also indicated that the Gripen would also meet all Canada's obligations under NORAD.

-In November 2021, Boeing was informed that the Super Hornet bid did not meet Canada's requirements leaving the F-35A Lightning II and the Saab 39 Gripen E as the two remaining candidates in the competition.
+In November 2021, Boeing was informed that the Super Hornet bid did not meet Canada's requirements, leaving the F-35A Lightning II and the Saab 39 Gripen E as the two remaining candidates in the competition.

 2022

 On 28 March 2022, the Government of Canada announced that the competition had placed the F-35A first and planned to buy 88 of them.
-Under procurement rules, the government will now enter into negotiations with Lockheed Martin for the purchase and if an acceptable agreement is not reached then negotiations for the second place Saab Gripen will begin.
+Under procurement rules, the government would then enter into negotiations with Lockheed Martin for the purchase and if an acceptable agreement was not reached then negotiations for the second place Saab Gripen would begin.

 2023

-On 9 Jan 2023, the Government of Canada announced that a deal had been signed to buy 88 F-35s.
+On 9 January 2023, the Government of Canada announced that a deal had been signed to buy 88 F-35s.
 The first deliveries are expected in 2026, and the first squadron will be operational in 2029, with the full fleet operational between 2032 and 2034.
-The agreement states these will be Lot 18, Block 4 aircraft, the most recent version as of November 2022.
+The agreement stated these will be Lot 18, Block 4 aircraft, the most recent version as of November 2022.
 The price remained the same as previously announced in 2022, $19 billion, purchased in lots, with the cost of first four aircraft at $85 million each.

+2025

+On 14 March 2025, Defence Minister Bill Blair announced that Canada was looking at potential alternatives to the F-35 due to American tariffs and threats of annexation.
+The payment for the first 16 aircraft has already been paid and Minister Blair suggested that the first F-35s could be accepted, with the remainder of the fleet being made up by aircraft from European suppliers.

+In March 2025 the Canadian government ordered a review of the F-35 purchase in order to examine other options beyond the already paid for 16 airframes.
+It has been widely speculated that the Saab JAS 39 Gripen would be the likely alternative.
+The review was to be completed by September 21, 2025, but as of October 10, 2025, has yet to be released.